hashicorp/terraform-provider-vault/website/docs/r/cert_auth_backend_role.html.md

 * `policies` - (Optional) Policies to grant on the issued token

 * `display_name` - (Optional) The name to display on tokens issued under this role.

+* `bound_cidrs` - (Optional) Restriction usage of the certificates to client IPs falling within the range of the specified CIDRs

 * `backend` - (Optional) Path to the mounted Cert auth backend